jmswtlk/PortalToTruth/README.md

 Note: 08/16/2019 -- Got GitHub'ing set up with our own format from the PortalToTruth.
 Will review this for improvement after doing a process review.
 Notes will be posted at the public page while re-organization goes on.

-Note: 09/07/2019 -- This was the first effort on GitHub; then, went over to GitHub'ing.
+Note: 09/07/2019 -- This was the first effort on GitHub; then, went over to <a href="https://jmswtlk.github.io/GitHub-ing/">GitHub'ing</a>.
 30 days, tomorrow.

+Note: 10/11/2019 -- Content and configuration.
+These two overlap.
+Too, they are nuanced, as in, no real delimitation.
+Except, there is this that AI will help us focus on: content deals with 'why?' and is away from the machine; configuration deals mostly with how in all of its aspects.